Regina—Wascana: History

 The electoral district was created in 1988 from Regina East, Regina West and Assiniboia.
-The seat has been held by former Minister of Finance and current Minister of Public Safety Ralph Goodale since 1993.
+From 1993 to 2019, Ralph Goodale, who served as Minister of Finance and Minister of Public Safety, was the Member of Parliament.
+Between 2004 and 2015 (for the 38th through 41st Canadian Parliaments inclusive), Goodale was the only non-Conservative MP to serve a constituency in Saskatchewan.
 Along with Winnipeg North, Wascana was one of only two seats retained by the Liberals in the Prairie Provinces in the 2011 election.

+Historical boundaries

 Members of Parliament

-This riding has elected the following member of the House of Commons of Canada:
+This riding has elected the following members of the House of Commons of Canada:

-Current Member of Parliament
+Current member of Parliament

 Its Member of Parliament is Michael Kram.
 He was first elected in the 2019 Canadian federal election, after having run and finishing second in the 2015 Canadian federal election.
 He is a member of the Conservative Party of Canada.